Professor Success Stories | Sharing Their Experience

 Dr. Nirmal Gupta, Marketing Educator, Indian School of Business (India),Markstrat user

 What made you choose a simulation for your program?

 I have been using the Markstrat simulation for last 25 years now.
 Originally I began using it in my MBA classes and then quickly moved to using it for Executive Development programs (from middle management to very senior management).
 Main reason for choosing it was as alternate pedagogy to a case method of teaching and something that was more involved, dynamic, and learning focused as a pedagogic approach.

-What is your favorite feature of Markstrat?
+What is your favourite feature of Markstrat?

 My favorite feature of Markstrat is integration of Segmentation, Targeting, and Positioning (Perceptual and preference maps) and link with the formulation of marketing strategy with good support of data capturing customer needs, behavior, and market dynamics.

 What is your simulation class setting (participants’ level of education and number of participants)?